Glass House Mountains

 Population growth drivers in Glass House Mountains are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Glass House Mountains' population was approximately 7,326 as of November 2025.
-This figure represents an increase of 774 people since the 2021 Census, which reported a population of 6,552.
-The growth is inferred from the estimated resident population of 7,194 in June 2024 and an additional 242 validated new addresses since the Census date.
-This results in a density ratio of 39 persons per square kilometer.
-Glass House Mountains' growth rate of 11.8% since the 2021 census exceeded both the non-metro area's average (8.8%) and the national average, indicating strong population growth in the region.
-Interstate migration contributed approximately 52.3% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Glass House Mountains' population was approximately 7,339 as of February 2026, according to AreaSearch's analysis.
+This figure reflects a growth of 787 people since the 2021 Census, which reported a population of 6,552.
+The increase is inferred from an estimated resident population of 7,194 in June 2024 and an additional 245 validated new addresses since the Census date.
+This results in a population density of 39 persons per square kilometer.
+Glass House Mountains' growth rate of 12.0% since the 2021 census exceeded both Queensland's average (9.1%) and the national average, indicating it as a region with significant growth.
+Interstate migration contributed approximately 52.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilized.
-Looking ahead, an above median population growth is projected for Australia's non-metropolitan areas, with Glass House Mountains expected to expand by 1,131 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
+Future population projections indicate an above median growth for Australia's non-metropolitan areas, with Glass House Mountains expected to expand by 1,131 persons to 2041, reflecting a total increase of 13.4% over the 17 years.

 Frequently Asked Questions - Population